founders/startup-directory/app/content/help/FAQ.md

 ### Who Can Join ?

-Anyone who want to learn more about the Start-Up ecosystem at UIUC is welcome to sign up explore the directory.
+Anyone who wants to learn more about the startup ecosystem at UIUC is welcome to sign up and explore the directory.

+### How Do I Create my own Startup Posting?

+First "Sign In" at the top-right of the landing page with your Illinois Email.
+You can then create a new page for your startup, adding necessary information (description, founders, stage, etc.) which you will be able to update later on.

+### How do I join an existing Startup?

+After using the "Sign In" at the top-right of the landing page you will be redirected to a page where you can add yourself to your team.

-### How Can You Contact Us ?
+### How Can You Contact Us?

-If you have any more questions please let us know at Email us at [team@founders.illinois.edu](mailto:team@founders.illinois.edu)
+If you have any more questions please let us know at [team@founders.illinois.edu](mailto:team@founders.illinois.edu)

-## How to Create my own Start-Up Posting?

-In order to create your own posting, create an account.
-You will initially be blocked and redirected to a google form.
-After filling out the form, wait for an approval email from the Founder's team.
-You will then be put on the whitelist and can create your account and listing.